Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: Tensor product state and projected entangled pair state

+Here, we mention that the TPS/PEPS also satisfies the area law of EE for the 2D gapful ground state.
+As discussed in \S \ref{sec_4_5}, the EE for the ground state of $d$D off-critical systems satisfies $S_{\rm EE} \sim \ell^{d-1}$ with $\ell$ being the linear dimension of a system part.
+For $|\Psi\rangle$ in Fig. \ref{l2ltm}(a), then, it is straightforward to see that given a certain system part and its complement, the number of bonds cut by the interface of the two subsystems is proportional to the perimeter of the system part.
+This also implies that the TPS/PEPS is capable of representing the gapful ground state of 2D quantum lattice systems, from the entanglement point of view.

-A straightforward generalization of the TPS-based variational approximation for the 3D vertex model is illustrated in Figs. \ref{l2ltm} and \ref{doublevertex}.
+Let us proceed to details of the TPS-based variational approximation for the 3D vertex model, which is illustrated in Figs. \ref{l2ltm} and \ref{doublevertex}.
 For a layer-to-layer transfer matrix $T$, its largest eigenvalue eigenvector is written as the TPS form\cite{comment_TPS},